 The figure is only minutes old and already it feels as though it has been played with for a week.
 Man-E-Faces stands on his own, but his right gun hand needs to be pushed back up after the gun is placed in it.
 He has your basic MOTUC articulation but, as an added bonus, this version of Man-E-Faces can actually turn his head from right to left.
 Sadly, this prompts an additional turn to the character’s face as well.

 An incredible (as well as unexpected) bonus is the additional head with three more faces.
 Those faces include Skeletor, He-Man, and Orko.
 He-Man’s face should have been left out for someone else like Beast Man.
 This Man-E-Faces, unlike mine from so very long ago, only comes with his orange laser pistol.
 A great incentive or special feature for this release of the figure should have been to include the extra weapons.
 If the additional faces are indeed the “top-secret accessory”, then I hope they are for this release and no other.

 Can’t say I am thrilled with this figure.
 He already feels played with and looks like it, too.
 The points of articulation are great, if not a standard, for this MattyCollector figure.
 He’ll journey with me to work on his holiday every year.
 He just doesn't seem as durable as his original counterpart.

 The Original Man-E-Faces Commercial:

 This advertisement cleared up a bit of confusion for me as to why my Man-E-Faces had so many extra weapons.
-If you need more Man-E-Faces fun, check out his origin episode on YouTube.
-It was penned by none other than the Paul Dini (seen here).
+If you need more Man-E-Faces fun, check out his origin episode, penned by none other than the Paul Dini, on Netflix.